global-121/121-platform/README.md

     cp PA-accounts-service/example.ormconfig.json PA-accounts-service/ormconfig.json

 Environment variables are explained in the comments of the .env.example

+You can start in the development mode by following:
+- Run: `npm run install:all` from *this* folder
+- Run: `npm run start:all` from *this* folder

+In order to start either of the interfaces on development mode:
+- change directory to the respective interface `cd interfaces/*` and run `npm start`
+- or to run on an Android-device: npm run dev:on-device

+For more options, see the documentation of the [Ionic/Cordova CLI](https://ionicframework.com/docs/cli/commands/cordova-run).

 ## Testing
 - Scenarios of end-to-end/integration-tests for the whole platform are described in [`/features`](features/#readme).